Redesigning the Soho House Membership Acquisition

 Form structure affects whether people finish

-a peer-reviewed study comparing single-page, multi-page, and conversational formats confirmed that how a form is structured changes whether users complete it.
+A peer-reviewed study comparing single-page, multi-page, and conversational formats confirmed that how a form is structured changes whether users complete it.

 Rothenbuehler et al., JMIR, 2021